 - Training advice from our experienced team of consultants who have in-depth knowledge of the subjects we cover

-- Facilitated discussion and exchange of ideas which are relevant to your specific issues.
+- Facilitated discussion and exchange of ideas relevant to your specific issues.

 Tailor-made training can cover the subject matter of any of the courses in the open training programme.
 We can also offer a whole range of training on a number of topics within our thematic framework.
 Examples of these are workshops on creative facilitation skills, logical frameworks, financial management and on managing change.